PocketRelay/PocketRelayClientPlugin/README.md

   - Users no longer have to keep around a extra client utility, they just have to patch once then if they want to connect to a server they can enter its address and they're done
 - Supports disconnecting
   - You can disconnect from a private server while the game is running and connect back to the official servers
-  - There are a few bugs with this process so its recommened that you restart your game if you want to switch back to the official server
+  - There are a few bugs with this process so its recommended that you restart your game if you want to switch back to the official server
   - (Note: If you've connected back to the official servers you will have to restart your game before you can re-connect to private servers)
 - Can close the window
   - The connection URL window can be closed after you've connected to the server and doesn't need to be kept open like the previous client tool
 - Built into a plugin
-  - No need to launch a seperate program, the tool will launch when you launch Mass Effect 3
+  - No need to launch a separate program, the tool will launch when you launch Mass Effect 3

 ## 🚀 Manually Building